selhorn/f5-openstack-docs/docs/lbaas/topic_cert-manager.rst

 #.
 Provide the Keystone authentication data for your environment.

-   .. table:: Keystong authentication data
+   .. table:: Keystone authentication data

       ======================= ====================================================
       auth_version            Keystone version (``v2`` or ``v3``)